aamm/caerbannog/README.md

 Bash scripts are very powerful and expressive.
 A few bash lines can be used to start new processes, connect processes using pipes, control the operating system, create new users, only to name a few possible usages.
 But shell scripts tend to become hard to read as they grow.
-Also, it is common for shell scripts to have to rely on tools to do most of the algorithmically complex functions such as parsing a JSON file.
+Also, it is common for shell scripts to have to rely on external tools to do most of the algorithmically complex functions such as parsing a JSON file.

 Python, on the other hand, has a cleaner, more robust, OOP programming model.
+It can talk with a number of databases.
+Python has a huge API library with powerful functions ranging from creating images to scientific computing.
 But, in order to perform simple OS actions such as creating a new user or installing something using apt-get, Python needs to rely on native calls which end up polluting the code with calls such as:

     subprocess.Popen(["apt-get", "install", "-y", "git"])

 Another limitation of sprinkling such calls all over a Python code is that each call is a new OS process with a brand new environment.
 So we cannot define shell variables that are later read using the $VARIABLE syntax.
 Neither we can cd to a directory and call the following command from the same directory.

+When we want to automate some Unix os MacOS processes we often see our selves first learning how to do the process manually using Bash (typically).
+Then usually we try to turn the history of commands into a shell script and this is where Caerbannog can help.

+Instead of using Bash for programming, you can use Python and still keep your Bash lines readable and maintainable.

+# Syntax

+## References to variables in the other world

+There really are two disjoint worlds: Python and Bash.
+For code in one of the worlds to access variables in the other one, you should use the same syntax.

+    # echo $<pythonvar>
+    print $<bashvar>

+In Bash all Python variable references are replaced by the string value of the Python variable.
+Then if the value of pythonvar above is "a b c" the first line of code above is replaced with

+    echo a b c

+In the Python world all Bash variable references are replaced with the string value of the variable in Bash.

+Each explicit call to a variable from the Bash environment creates a variable in the Python environment.
+Therefore you can still refer to the variable in Python although any change in the original variable in Bash will be not automatically propagated to the copy in Python.
+The exact same behavior takes place when Bash code accesses Python variables.
+Run example 7 to see this mechanism in action.

 # How does it work?